 My research has two prongs.
 First, it investigates the conditions under which citizens desire democracy for their country and are satisfied with the democracy that their country has.
 For a democracy to persist, it must have a reserve of public satisfaction and commitment that will sustain the system through electoral defeat and economic downtown.
-All losers — political, economic, and social — can try to overturn the apple cart.
-Using surveys from multiple countries, I consider the role positive and negative partisanship, perceptions of party diversity, and understanding of democracy play in democratic satisfaction and commitment.
+All losers — political, economic, and social — can try to overturn the election or the government.
+Using surveys from multiple countries, I consider the role citizens' attitudes and identities play in democratic satisfaction and democratic commitment.

 Second, it examines the mechanisms by which state policies shape inhabitants' religious behavior and how religiosity impacts citizens' liberal and democratic attitudes.
 While the connection between religion and the state has featured prominently in scholarship of the Middle East, a resurgence of literature has recognized that "secular" democracies are not immune from religious influence or a desire to influence religions or religious communities.
 In my work, I show that state policies can influence popular levels of religious observance.
 I am particularly concerned with the globally-pervasive practice of legislating compliance with religious law and the impact of secularist orientation on support for election-based government.